 The Newport Ship is 116’ long by 27’ of beam and is of 160 tons (tuns) of burden.
 There are some renderings on the site of what the ship must have looked like, based on the archeology and preservation work.

-Those renderings make it appear very similar and larger than the Matthew, Cabot’s ship of 50 tons.
+Those renderings make it appear very similar but larger than the Matthew, Cabot’s ship of 50 tons.
 The general form of the ship is like the galleon (high stern / aft castles, which allow some defensive advantages against boarders that would be coming from pinnaces and onto the lower main deck).

 The ship was armed with what appears to be defensive weapons such as swivel guns firing stone shot and in the artifacts, the project discovered other weapons or accessories for weapons.
 The site posits that she was a pure trading vessel, carrying weapons for defense.